searleser97/mkcpr/README.md

 ## Example

-You can see an example of how a working directory would look like [HERE](https://github.com/searleser97/competitive-programming-reference)
+You can see an example of how a working directory would look like in a real *Competitive Progamming Reference* [HERE](https://github.com/searleser97/competitive-programming-reference)

+## Future Updates

+- Display error when detecting the use of "titlesec", suggest secsty for title styles.
+- Add space optimization option

 ## License